ipispandesal/Burp-Suite/Readme.md

 		3. Change Permissions for files with command "chmod +x /bin/burp"
 	----------------------------------------------
 	**6.1 For Executing Burp in Windows, Double Click on burp.VBS file.**
-	**6.2 For Executing Burp in Linux, Write burp in Terminal and press Enter.**
+	**6.2 For Executing Burp in Linux, Write burp in Terminaqweqweqweqweqweqweqweweqweqweqweqweweqweqweqweqweqweqweqweqweqweqwel and press Enter.**